 In other news, Amazon has renewed The Wheel of Time for a second season already.
 Word on filming and production remains sparse right now, but news about it will likely come later in the year or next year.

-Amazon did just announce that filming for season 2 started on July 19, 2021.
+Amazon announced that filming for season 2 started on July 19, 2021.